opoupeney/DreamFaceDoc/gettingstarted.rst

 Anatomy of an Application
 -------------------------

-A DreamFace Application is composed of elements assembled in a
+A DreamFace Application is composed of several main elements:

+* DataQueries: reusable elements are used to invoke web services and persist metadata

+* DataWidgets: reusable elements used to display the data

+* Screens: represent a web page or mobile screen in which are assembled DataWidgets according a specific layout.